 A CEO is like the captain of the ship.
-This means you are responsible for everything – the budget, the planning, the sailing and the sinking of your ship!
+This means you are responsible for everything – the budget, the planning, the sailing, and the sinking of your ship!
 It is upon you to instill a culture that brings the marketing and sales team together to work on a common goal.
-If that is not happening, a high budget marketing automation strategy cannot help your ship from sinking.
-So, the primary concern for any captain (CEO) is to align marketing and sales team.
-You can take a look at how this can be done in my previous article on Marketing-sales alignment before implementing marketing automation.
+If that is not happening, a high-budget marketing automation strategy cannot help your ship from sinking.
+So, the primary concern for any captain (CEO) is to align the marketing and sales team.
+You can take a look at how this can be done in my previous article on marketing-sales alignment before implementing marketing automation.

-2. Motivating team to use marketing automation tool to its full potential
+2. Motivating team to use a marketing automation tool to its full potential

-Marketing automation is about behaviour-based campaigns that require personalized contents of different types at different stages.
+Marketing automation is about behavior-based campaigns that require personalized content of different types at different stages.
 You will know what content is required for which lead only when you have quality lead data.
 Every prospect converts into a lead when it finds relevant content and is greeted with contextual communications.

 To keep all these things rolling in perfect order, you have to ensure that your data is in the correct format and is consistent.
 You have to continue adding to it as and when possible by designing programs that consistently standardize your data and help you in discovering new opportunities for your data quality to expand.
 You can then focus on creating enriched content for your nurturing streams.
 As more and more data fields get filled out, you can start using them with field merges and also opt for dynamic content to keep the communications personalized and targeted.

 - Understanding and examining the completeness of your data

 - To execute the processes in order to optimize your campaigns to be effective